EToledoR/MadcubaDatabases/README.md

     - [https://hitran.org/](https://hitran.org/)
 - **Lovas (Frank J. Lovas), Observed Interstellar Molecular Microwave transitions**
     - [https://www.nist.gov/pml/observed-interstellar-molecular-microwave-transitions](https://www.nist.gov/pml/observed-interstellar-molecular-microwave-transitions)

+  CDMS is the main catalogue for the Cologne Database for Molecular Spectroscopy but internally and for practical reasons we divide this datasets into three catalogues to be ingested into the MADCUBA database:
+  - CDMS; the main dataset with the species that one can see browsing the CDMS website.
+  - CDMSHFS; a catalogue for the species that has separated transitions for the hyperfine structure.
+  - CDMSOP; a catalogue for the species that has separated transitions for the ortho and par forms of the molecules.

 ## Procedure
 In order to be processed by MADCUBA this directory structure as it is displayed in the beginning of this README document needs to be replicated locally in the computer where you are running the MADCUBA database update.
 There should be an "umbrella directory" something like: /home/user/dbMADCUBA and underneath the directory structure presents here with all the files needed.